Picbridge/A_Tiny_Tail/README.md

 Take advantage of your brain in A Tiny Tale.
 By cloning, sacrificing, and blowing up cute characters, reveal a way to finally reach the finish line and achieve the characters.

-The game is consisted of 12 levels in 4 different theme.
+The game consists of 12 levels in 4 different theme.

 Each three themes has its original features, and the last theme contains all the features.